 You will find that I focus a lot of my work on identity and the human person, faith and the heart and beauty, and freedom to choose the good that we are all created for which leads us to health and wellness in our thinking, our actions, and our relationships.
 Pursuing the True, the Good, and the Beautiful brings such joy to my heart!

 Through an intellectual process coupled with quite a faith journey, I’ve come to view creation through a beautiful lens full of love for my brothers and sisters.
 By personal philosophy, I believe in the dignity of the human person – that each and every person is of equal, inherent, indestructible, and indescribably beautiful dignity from the moment of conception to the moment of natural death into eternity.
 I am moved and informed especially by the personalism and philosophical works of Karol Wojtyla (whom you may know as Pope Saint John Paul II) as well as that of Edith Stein (St. Teresa Benedicta of the Cross), Dietrich von Hildebrand, and others.
 Having been trained and mired for years in secular humanism and found it wanting, these and similar well-springs of knowledge have spoken to my heart about the beauty of the human person.
-The culmination of my life experiences, and well-rounded personal and professional educational pursuits inform literally everything that I do, and I look forward to sharing more of that with all of you!
+The culmination of my life experiences, and well-rounded personal and professional educational pursuits inform literally everything that I do, and I love sharing that with all of you!

 Despite the obvious – that I’m sharing a good bit about myself with you – I think it’s important to note that I’m actually a pretty private person by nature who enjoys being quiet.
 I’m also a really busy, entrepreneurial woman, though money is not what moves me.
 Faith, family, and love of God and my neighbor do.
 Being involved in the type of work that I’m in involves being somewhat in the public eye.
 I find that challenging.
 In fact, the whole public persona thing and the necessary sharing-a-bit-more-about-yourself-over-and-above-what-you’d-normally-need-to stuff which is part of that work is something I’ve struggled with.
 I’m not a person that has an overt need to “out there”.
 But, in the end, if you know you are called to do a certain work that requires a certain level of “being out there”, with grace and courage you must open and say “Yes” to that – and then, as we say in the South, “get after it”!
 We are living in a very confusing world in which there is much brokenness and heartache.
 Through all aspects of my work, I hope to offer grounded, sound perspectives to help others make some sense and find some peace among the chaos.